Christian Parenting and Family Resources with Biblical Principles

 Role #7: Grace Giver

-"Herein is love, not that we loved God, but that he loved us, and sent his Son to be the propitiation for our sins."
-(1 John 4:10)
+"This is love: not that we loved God, but that he loved us and sent his Son as an atoning sacrifice for our sins."
+(1 John 4:10

 God has given all of us unmerited favor: grace.
 How can we make home a place where teens learn to rest in that grace?
 First, we need to frequently meditate on verses about God's grace.
 Deuteronomy 11:18 instructs us with these words: "Therefore shall ye lay up these my words in your heart and in your soul, and bind them for a sign upon your hand, that they may be as frontlets between your eyes."
 My wife has blessed our family by placing framed Scripture verses about God's goodness throughout the house.
 We also display pictures and objects that remind us of God's grace.
 One favorite is a crown of thorns.
 During the Christmas season, it adorns the top of our tree, and throughout the rest of the year it hangs on our front room wall.
 Another object we treasure is a picture that my oldest son drew when he was little: "God in the Sunset."
 It is a picture of Jesus, with a radiant smile, standing beneath the sun.